Cal Crutchlow: Early career

-Born in Coventry, England, he was named Cal after the American motorcycle racer Cal Rayborn.
+Born in Coventry, England, Crutchlow was named Cal after the American motorcycle racer Cal Rayborn.
 Although his father Derek was a racer, he did not become interested in the sport himself until age 11.
 As of 2007 he did not hold a motorcycle licence for the road.
 He had football trials with Coventry City and Aston Villa as a youth, but after a knee injury chose to concentrate on motorcycle racing.

 Crutchlow won the UK Junior Challenge in 1999, and the Aprilia RS125 Challenge in 2001.
 He was runner-up in the 2003 Yamaha R6 Cup behind Tommy Hill, who earned a factory sponsored ride in the British Superbike series for this achievement.

-He won the British Supersport Championship in 2006, after a 3-year stint in the series in which he finished 3rd in 2005.
+Crutchlow won the British Supersport Championship in 2006, after a 3-year stint in the series in which he finished 3rd in 2005.

 British Superbike Championship

-For 2007 he made his debut in the prestigious British Superbike Championship, with the Rizla Suzuki team alongside four-time runner-up Chris Walker.
+For 2007, Crutchlow made his debut in the prestigious British Superbike Championship, with the Rizla Suzuki team alongside four-time runner-up Chris Walker.
 He took pole at Croft, and finished 9th overall after finishing the season with his first podium, third at Brands Hatch.
 For 2008 he moved to HM Plant Honda, sponsored by CIA Insurance.
 He took his first series win in race 2 at Thruxton.
 He took pole for round 3 at Oulton Park – he led race 1 before running wide in damp conditions, and crashed heavily out of 2nd place in race 2, injuring his ankle in the process.
 After initially having the better of teammate Leon Haslam, Crutchlow was ultimately outpointed by him.
 He took two wins in the season, and finished 3rd overall in the championship, beating Tom Sykes by two points after the Yorkshireman had a late mechanical failure in the final round.